reaganjoseph26/Movie-Hunt/README.md

 # Movie-Hunt
 ## Description
 - Movie-Hunt is a movie based web application designed for movie lovers.
 Movie-Hunt gives the user the ability to search through thousands of movies.
+This web apllication was a group project worked on by me, Reagan Joseph, and three others: Dalton Morrel, Adrian Mike, and Khyra Everette.
 ## Sources & Technologies
  APIs: An API key is required for call to be successfull.
 - TMBD API: https://developers.themoviedb.org/3/getting-started